A monotone Sinai theorem: Background

 \subsection{Unilateral constructions}

-Sinai's original theorem also applies in the case where the original non-atomic ergodic measure-preserving system $(\X, \mu, T)$ is not invertible, in which case, any one-sided Bernoulli shift on $\nset{N}^{\N}$ of no greater entropy can be obtained as a factor of $(\X, \mu, T)$.
-In particular, for the case of Bernoulli shifts, Sinai defined factor maps that are \dff{unilateral} so that zeroth coordinate of the image of almost every point $\x \in \nset{N}^{\Z}$ depends only the future coordinates of $\x$, given by $(\x_i)_{i =0}^{\infty}$.
-Within the powerful framework of Ornstein theory \cite{MR0447525}, Ornstein and Weiss \cite{MR0412386} also extended the one-sided version of the Sinai theorem to mixing Markov chains with positive transitions, but their construction is not finitary; see also the proof and extension to all mixing Markov chains given by Propp \cite{MR1164596}.
-In the case where both Bernoulli shifts give non-zero mass to at least three symbols, del Junco \cite{Juncoa, Junco} further strengthened the results of Keane and Smorodinsky by constructing unilateral finitary factors and isomorphisms.
-Because del Junco was interested in constructing unilateral factors he defined what he called the star-joining to replace the more combinatorial marriage theorem that is used in the Keane and Smorodinsky proofs, but was not suitable for the unilateral case.
-Let us also note that the factor we construct will {\em not} be unilateral. \begin{question} Is Theorem \ref{result} true with the additional requirement that the factor be unilateral? \end{question}
+Sinai's original theorem also applies in the case where the original nonatomic ergodic measure-preserving system $(\mathrm{X}, \mu, T)$ is not invertible, in which case, any one-sided Bernoulli shift on $[N]^{\mathbb{N}}$ of no greater entropy can be obtained as a factor of $(\mathrm{X}, \mu, T)$.
+In particular, for the case of Bernoulli shifts, Sinai defined factor maps that are \textit{unilateral} so that zeroth coordinate of the image of almost every point $\mathrm{x} \in[N]^{\mathbb{Z}}$ depends only the future coordinates of $\mathrm{x}$, given by $(\mathrm{x}_i)_{i =0}^{\infty}$.
+Within the powerful framework of Ornstein theory \cite{MR0447525}, Ornstein and Weiss \cite{MR0412386} also extended the one-sided version of the Sinai theorem to mixing Markov chains with positive transitions, but their construction is not finitary; see also the proof and extension\vadjust{\goodbreak} to all mixing Markov chains given by Propp \cite{MR1164596}.
+In the case where both Bernoulli shifts give nonzero mass to at least three symbols, del Junco \cite{Juncoa,Junco} further strengthened the results of Keane and Smorodinsky by constructing unilateral finitary factors and isomorphisms.
+Because del Junco was interested in constructing unilateral factors, he defined what he called the star-joining to replace the more combinatorial marriage theorem that is used in the Keane and Smorodinsky proofs, but was not suitable for the unilateral case.
+Let us also note that the factor we construct will \textit{not} be unilateral.